(888) 552-6760 SCHEDULE AN APPOINTMENT

 A type of test called microsatellite instability (MSI) or mismatch repair (MMR) testing, which checks a tumor for gene changes, also may help determine whether chemotherapy may be useful.

-The use of chemotherapy for stage 2 colon cancer is not supported by all oncologists.
-The American Society of Clinical Oncology does not recommend chemotherapy for those with stage 2 colon cancer because surgery alone often is sufficient to treat the cancer.
-Speak with your doctor about the benefits and risks of chemotherapy after surgery for stage 2 colon cancer.
+The use of chemotherapy for stage 2 colon cancer is not supported by all oncologists because surgery alone may be sufficient to treat the cancer.
+Speak with the care team about the benefits and risks of chemotherapy after surgery for stage 2 colon cancer.

 Radiation therapy may also be recommended to kill remaining cancer cells left behind after surgery.